 Most edibles require at least six to eight hours of full sun per day to produce their vegetables and fruit.
 They also need at least 1 inch of water per week from rainfall or irrigation to stay hydrated, plump and healthy.
 Whether planting landscape edibles in the ground, in containers, or as accents in hanging baskets, trellised pots or window boxes, always meet their sun and water needs.

-Trusted pest controls such as Sevin® garden insecticides help keep edible landscapes harvest-ready by controlling insect pests, too.
-When choosing your pesticide, always check the label for the plants and pests involved.
+Trusted pest controls such as Sevin garden insecticides help keep edible landscapes harvest-ready by controlling insect pests, too.
+When choosing your pesticide, always check the label and make sure it lists both the plants and the pests involved.
 Then you can choose the best product for you.
-From ready-to-use dust to liquid and granular options, count on Sevin® brand for efficient, effective pest control for edibles and ornamentals.

 To get the most enjoyment from your edible landscape design, you'll want plants that add visual beauty and taste great, too.
-The following are just a few examples of edibles that bring multiple benefits to your landscape and your table.
+The following are just a few examples of edibles that bring multiple benefits to your landscape and your table:

 Grown just for a single season, annual edibles get replaced each year.
 This means ever-changing opportunities for new edibles and new designs.